 While the market may hit a key support or resistance level once, which indicates at least some potential order flow and institutional players wanting to hold that level, two touches indicates a greater probability and amount of order flow behind that level.

-The more buyers/sellers you have at that level, the greater the chance the breakout will succeed.
+The more buyers/sellers you have at that level, the greater the chance the breakout trade will succeed.

 One reason is those same players who, when they get stopped out after their support or resistance level is broken, them getting stopped out clears out some of the order flow against that breakout, thus making it easier for the breakout to continue.